topdan/www/ruby-on-rails/time-zones-and-datetime-select.html.md

 ## Wrap-up

 Ideally, `datetime_select` would support timezone as a piece of the datetime like it does for hours, minutes, and seconds, but it doesn't.
 The next step is overriding `timestamp=` but will the timezone attribute be set before or after the timestamp attribute?
-And what determines that timestamp's embedded timezone?
+And what determines the timestamp's internal timezone?

 `Time.use_zone` makes the most sense: the model can't guarantee what the `Time.zone` value or the timestamp's timezone mean, but the controller can.